Mediagone/doctrine-specifications/README.md

     public static function byCategoryName(string $categoryName) : self {
         // Ignored, since the join was already declared in the constructor,
-        // it would be the same if declared in another method.
+        // it would be the same if declared in another called method.
         $this->joinLeft('article.category', 'category');
         $this->whereFieldEqual('category.name', 'catName', $categoryName);
     }